iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/misc/getProtectedDataInCollections.md

 # getProtectedDataInCollections

-Method to consume a protected data, ie. visualize it or download it.

-For this method to be successful, you need to either rent the protected data or have a subscription to the corresponding collection.
+Method to get protected data that are in collections, ie. owned by the Data Sharing smart-contract.

 ## Usage